openstack/nova/api-guide/source/server_concepts.rst

 -  **Suspend**, **Resume**

-   Administrative users might want to suspend a server if it is infrequently used or to perform system maintenance.
+   Users might want to suspend a server if it is infrequently used or to perform system maintenance.
 When you suspend a server, its VM state is stored on disk, all memory is written to disk, and the virtual machine is stopped.
-Suspending a server is similar to placing a device in hibernation; memory and vCPUs become available to create other servers.
+Suspending a server is similar to placing a device in hibernation and its occupied resource will not be freed but rather kept for when the server is resumed.

    Resume will resume a suspended server to an active state.